 Salted is preferred, and we pay $1 dollar extra for salted hides.
 Salted means a liberal coating of fine salt.
-Ask for “Stock” or “Mix” salt at your local feed store or Tractor Supply type store.
-This is a finer grain than the typical rock salt.
+A good rule of thumb is one 50 lb. bag of salt will do 7 -8 Deerhides…3-5 decent sized elk hides.
+Ask for “Stock” or “Mix” (not rock…not fine) salt at your local feed store or Tractor Supply type store.
 Work it in good, and make sure you get it covered all the way out to the edges.
 Shake the excess off when you get ready to go to the fur buyer and save this excess for the next time.

-Frozen is also good, fold them skin side in and roll them up.
+Frozen is also good, fold them in half skin to skin and freeze.
 If they thaw on the way to the fur stop that’s no problem.

 Fresh is just fine, if you skin your deer a couple days before the the fur buyer gets there, fold it skin to skin, and keep in the shade.
 Cool and well ventilated is the key.
 Don’t let the skin side dry out.

 We no longer take in beef hides, buffalo hides.